 One of the best ways to prepare for a career in entrepreneurship is through a college education.
 A Graduate Certificate will help you develop entry level skills, general entrepreneurship know how and the basic entrepreneurship experience you need to start your career off right.
 You may also consider a Master's in Entrepreneurship to help you take your education and career to the next level.
-Take the first step to success by selecting a entrepreneurship school below.
+Please select entrepreneurship school below.

 Why would I want an entrepreneurship degree?

 There are many reasons why an entrepreneurship degree would be desirable.
 If you already know that you want to own your own business, this degree can help you with the organizational skills, creative ideas, and connections in order to help you succeed.
 If you’re not sure that being self-employed is what you want to do, a degree in entrepreneurship can still be of benefit.
 It may spur your imagination and help you think of new business ideas; it may put you in touch with influential people in the business world who may help you get a position in a growing company; or it may just give you a well-rounded education in business which will help you succeed in the corporate world.

 In a concise definition, an entrepreneur is someone who starts and owns his or her own business.
 It can be individually or in a group.
 Under most circumstances, there is a lot of risk involved, but the payoffs can also be very rewarding.